 This latter statement by “Smith” [regarding no educated person doubting the supremacy of the brain] Immediately prompted me to exclaim, "He’s a materialist; and a brash one."
 He does not accept the evidence of the afterlife, and, in his hubristic thinking, anyone who disagrees with him is not worthy of consideration.
 He’s either incompetent or willfully ignorant of a large corpus of research indicating that mind/consciousness is not localized in the brain.
 In the last 100 years or so (including recent developments), 20 Nobel laureates, plus a great number of other notables, have investigated and accepted the evidence that mind/consciousness, existing without necessary connection to the brain, survives dissolution of the body.

 Editor’s note: Regarding new research of the primacy of Consciousness, see my “evolution” writing for a sub-article devoted to the “Grinsberg experiment.”
 As described by Dr. Amit Goswami, two individuals meditate together for twenty minutes with the intention of nonlocal connection.
 They maintain this intention of connection even when they are separated after twenty minutes and put in individual Faraday cages (enclosures impervious to electromagnetic signals).
 The subjects are connected to EEG machines that record brain waves.
 One of them is shown a series of light flashes, inducing electrical activity in the brain, which is recorded by the EEG.
 Unexpectedly, a similar record is made on the EEG of the partner in another Faraday cage, who has not been subjected to any light flashes.
 If electrical potential can be transferred from one brain to another without any electromagnetic signal, a nonlocal connection must exist between them.
 This nonlocal connection is their unitive quantum consciousness.
-The writer of the article given to me by Lamar was too busy calling others stupid to inform himself of latest empirical research.
+The writer of the article was too busy calling others stupid to inform himself of latest empirical research.
 There is a power, or a presence, or an energy behind the choices of the brain and the ego.
 It is aware of activity in the body before it happens.

 “Smith” has blinders on and has closed his eyes to voluminous information that does not fit his materialistic paradigm.
 He’s not an objective and credible source and will skew information in favor of a materialistic view.
 Over the years, I have come across many, many “respected” researchers who will engage in out-and-out fraud – “fake news” -- to suppress the evidence of the afterlife.
 This is easily demonstrated and common knowledge among those who support a more holistic outlook.